 Nonlinear HPA (IBO = 3 dB).
 To operate at an IBO level of 3 dB, set the Available power gain parameter of the VGA block to 13 dB.

 Compared to the previous case, the constellation diagram is more distorted.
-In terms of measurements, the overall EVM, around -28 dB, is still lower than -16 dB, so it also falls within the requirements of IEEE P802.11ax/D7.0 [ 1 ].
+In terms of measurements, the overall EVM, around -28 dB, is still lower than -16 dB, so it also falls within the requirements of IEEE Std 802.11ax™-2021.

-The RF Transmitter block is configured to work with the default values of the HE Packet block and with the RF carrier centered at 5950 MHz.
-This carrier is within the IEEE 802.11 HE STA frequency bands (between 1 GHz and 7.125 GHz [ 1 ]).
-If you change the carrier frequency or the values in the HE Packet block, you may need to update the parameters of the RF Transmitter block components, as these parameters have been selected to work for the default configuration of the example.
-For instance, a change in the carrier frequency requires revising the bandwidth of the filters.
-Modifying the waveform bandwidth may require updating the Impulse response duration and Phase noise frequency offset (Hz) parameters of the IQ Modulator block.
+The RF Transmitter Subsystem block is configured to work with the current HE waveform parameters selected in the WLAN 802.11ax block and with the RF carrier centered at 5950 MHz.
+This carrier is within the IEEE 802.11 HE STA frequency bands (between 1 GHz and 7.125 GHz, according to IEEE Std 802.11ax™-2021.
+If you modify the Center frequency (MHz) parameter of the RF Transmitter Subsystem block or the waveform configuration of the WLAN 802.11ax block, check if you need to update the parameters of the RF Transmitter components and the FIR filters as these parameters are set to work with the current example configuration.
+For instance, a change in the carrier frequency requires revising the Passband frequencies and Stopband frequencies parameters of the Bandpass Filter block inside the RF Transmitter.
+If you increase the waveform bandwidth, check if you need to update the Impulse response duration and Phase noise frequency offset (Hz) parameters of the IQ Modulator (RF Blockset) block.
 The phase noise offset determines the lower limit of the impulse response duration.
-If the phase noise frequency offset resolution is too high for a given impulse response duration, a warning message appears, specifying the minimum duration suitable for the required resolution.
-For more information, see IQ Modulator (RF Blockset).
+If the phase noise frequency offset resolution is high for a given impulse response duration, a warning message appears, specifying the minimum duration suitable for the required resolution.

-This example could be the basis for testing HE waveforms for different RF configurations.
-You can replace the RF Transmitter block by another RF subsystem of your choice and configuring the model accordingly.
+You can use this example as the basis for testing HE waveforms for different RF configurations.
+You can replace the RF Transmitter Subsystem block by another RF subsystem and then configure the model accordingly.